From rotating attractors to extremal black holes with axionic hair: Further remarks

 \section{Further remarks}

-We have analysed rotating attractors and extremal black holes with axionic hair in four dimensions within Einstein–Maxwell–axion theory, combining the entropy formalism with a direct bulk computation of asymptotically flat, axisymmetric solutions.
-On the near–horizon side, the EMA attractor equations admit regular rotating solutions only in the purely electric or purely magnetic sectors.
+We have analysed rotating attractors and extremal black holes with axionic hair in four dimensions within Einstein-Maxwell-axion theory, combining the entropy formalism with a direct bulk computation of asymptotically flat, axisymmetric solutions.
+On the near-horizon side, the EMA attractor equations admit regular rotating solutions only in the purely electric or purely magnetic sectors.
 This restriction was first seen perturbatively around NHEK/NHEKN and then established non‑perturbatively by integrating the axion equation, which enforces regularity at the poles and rules out dyonic data.
 These results are intrinsic to the NHEG and do not rely on asymptotic information.

-Focusing on the purely electric sector, we constructed one‑parameter families of extremal, asymptotically flat solutions that interpolate smoothly between the attractor and spatial infinity for two representative values of the axion–photon coupling ($g_{\psi\gamma\gamma}$).
+Focusing on the purely electric sector, we constructed one‑parameter families of extremal, asymptotically flat solutions that interpolate smoothly between the attractor and spatial infinity for two representative values of the axion-photon coupling ($g_{_{\psi\gamma\gamma}}$).
 Along these families, the horizon quantities extracted from the PDE solutions (area, angular momentum, electric charge, and the horizon contribution to $J$) coincide with those predicted by extremizing the entropy function.
 In particular, the horizon data depend only on the conserved charges $(J,Q_e)$ and are insensitive to asymptotic moduli, as expected from the attractor mechanism.

-Increasing the electric charge while decreasing the angular momentum, approaching the static regime, leads to a critical configuration $P$ beyond which the extremal branch can be continued numerically but is no longer smooth.
-Concomitantly, the near–horizon and bulk descriptions peel apart—the NHEG constructed from the entropy function no longer captures the horizon data of the extremal configurations past $P$.
+Increasing the electric charge while decreasing the angular momentum, approaching the static regime, leads to a critical configuration ($P$) beyond which the extremal branch can be continued numerically but is no longer smooth.
+Concomitantly, the near-horizon and bulk descriptions peel apart—the NHEG constructed from the entropy function no longer captures the horizon data of the extremal configurations past ($P$).
 The appearance of the critical point ($P$) and the non‑smooth extremal continuations are aligned with a consensus that is being formed in the literature.
 They emphasize that the near‑horizon analysis is a powerful construction when studying extremal black holes, but does not guarantee the existence—or smoothness—of a corresponding asymptotically flat black hole.